It’s time we talked.

 Remember, your practice time is NOT a performance.
 That’s the time to correct things and get better.
 If you make a mistake while performing, I recommend you DO keep going as best you can.

-Here are some steps you can take to make sure you’re not always making the same mistakes over and over again.
+Here are some steps you can take to make sure you actually get better at the piano and stop making the same mistakes over and over again.

 I know, it sounds so easy and obvious.
 But be honest, do you always do it?